Hushabye Mountain: Other versions

 The song was first released in a version by Tony Bennett in June 1968, before the film and its soundtrack were released.
 "Hushabye Mountain" has since been covered by many artists.
 Bobbie Gentry, Julie London, Monty Sunshine and Wendy Craig also recorded the song in 1968.
 Alvin and the Chipmunks covered the song for their 1969 album The Chipmunks Go to the Movies.

-Singer Stacey Kent recorded a version of this song for her 2001 album Dreamsville, British cellist Julian Lloyd Webber recorded the song on Unexpected Songs (2006), Hayley Westenra recorded a version for her album Hushabye (2013), Pink Martini and the von Trapps recorded a version for their 2014 collaboration album Dream a Little Dream, British comedian Alexander Armstrong performed it for his album debut A Year of Songs (2015), British comedian Jason Manford included the song on his album A Different Stage (2017), American Belz Hasidic singer Shulem Lemmer covered the song on his album The Perfect Dream (2019), and English actress and television personality Amanda Holden recorded her version for her 2020 debut album Songs from My Heart.
+Singer Stacey Kent recorded a version of this song for her 2001 album Dreamsville, British cellist Julian Lloyd Webber recorded the song on Unexpected Songs (2006), Hayley Westenra recorded a version for her album Hushabye (2013), Pink Martini and the von Trapps recorded a version for their 2014 collaboration album Dream a Little Dream, British comedian Alexander Armstrong performed it for his album debut A Year of Songs (2015), British comedian Jason Manford included the song on his album A Different Stage (2017), American Belz Hasidic singer Shulem Lemmer covered the song on his album The Perfect Dream (2019), English actress Eleanor Tomlinson recorded a version for her 2018 album Tales From Home, and English actress and television personality Amanda Holden recorded her version for her 2020 debut album Songs from My Heart.

 Pink Floyd guitarist David Gilmour performed the song at his 2001-2 semi-acoustic solo performances, as captured on the David Gilmour in Concert DVD.
 In October 2017, Belly released a cover of the song, as part of a PledgeMusic campaign for their new album.
 It was also included on their 2018 EP Feel, released as a Record Store Day exclusive.